OpenNebula/docs/source/deployment/cloud_design/overview.rst

 Within this Chapter, the first step would be to read the :ref:`OpenNebula Provisioning Model <understand>` to identify the wanted model to provision resources to end users.
 Afterwards a design of the cloud and its dimension should be drafted.
 For KVM clouds proceed to :ref:`Open Cloud Architecture <open_cloud_architecture>` and for vCenter clouds read :ref:`VMware Cloud Architecture <vmware_cloud_architecture>`.

-Once the cloud architecture has been designed the next step would be to learn how to install the :ref:`OpenNebula front-end <qwqopennebula_installation>`.
+Once the cloud architecture has been designed the next step would be to learn how to install the :ref:`OpenNebula front-end <opennebula_installation>`.

 Hypervisor Compatibility
 ================================================================================